AliMorty/AliMorty.github.io/_awards/2016-spring-award-2.md

 ---
-title: "Ranked 19th in the National Scientific Olympiad of Computer Engineering"
+title: "Best Score in Mathematics Team Selection Exam"
 permalink: /awards/2016-spring-award-2
-venue: "AmirKabir University, Computer Engineering And Information Technology Department"
+venue: "AmirKabir University, Mathematics and Computer Science Department"
-date: 2017-01-01
+date: 2015-01-01
 location: "Tehran, Iran"
 ---
+I was allowed to participate in Mathematics Team Selection Exam.
+I got the highest score.
+But because I was not a member of department of Mathematics and Computer Science, I was not allowed to be in the team.